McDonald's faces outrage over Halal Vs Jhatka row, #BoycottMcDonalds trends on twitter

 New Delhi, Aug 24: The global fast-food chain McDonald's India faced a backlash from the twitterati for saying it only serves Halal meat to its customers.

-Respondig to a Twitter user wthether McDonald's India whether their outlets are Halal certified, the company said it does serve Halal meat to its customers.
+Responding to a Twitter user whether McDonald's India outlets are Halal certified, the company said it does serve only Halal meat to its customers.

 "The meat that we use, across our restaurants, is of the highest quality and is sourced from government-approved suppliers who are HACCP (Hazard Analysis Critical Control Point) certified", it said.